finkjonathan/BINF/FinalProjects-JonathanFink.md

   - The virus is circular in shape and has no envelope.

 - **Discovery and outbreaks:**
-  - The virus was discovered in 2014 in Fujian, China and there is no information on when the last outbreak occurred.
+  - The virus was discovered in 2014 in Fujian, China and has been found all over the Guangdong Province in China.
+There is no news on recent outbreaks.

 - **Host range:**
   - Bamboo rat circovirus was found in a bamboo rat and there is no evidence that it has infected any other species, however circoviruses are known to infect many kinds of vertebrates.
+Many new circoviruses have been identified in recent years and they have become a large threat with farmed animals.

 - **Cell entry:**
   - Circoviruses penetrate the cell by binding to the hosts receptors and then perform receptor mediated endocytosis to get inside the cell.
 Once inside it replicates in the nucleus.

 - **Replication strategy:**
-  - [Your virus] [has its own replication machinery/relies on host machinery] and replicates by [describe process] [insert citation].
+  - The virus replicates using a rolling-circle mechanism

 - **Release mechanism:**
-  - Viral progeny are released by [cell lysis, budding, excretion, etc.] [insert citation].
+  - If this virus follows other circoviruses, it likely uses the cell lysis release mechanism.

 - **Latency:**
-  - [State if the virus shows latency and describe, or state if not] [insert citation].
+  - There is no latency in the host cells and like most circoviruses, it replicates actively.

 - **Equilibrium and antigenic shift:**
-  - [Discuss if the virus is in equilibrium with humans and if it shows antigenic shift] [insert citation].
+  - Bamboo rat Circoviruses is not at an equilibrium with humans and only affects bamboo rats and other rodents.
+An antigenic shift is not likely to happen as the virus has a low mutation rate.

 - **Vaccines:**
-  - [State if vaccines are available, type/mechanism of vaccine] [insert citation].
+  - As of now there are no vaccines created to counteract bamboo rat circovirus.

 - **Antiviral drugs:**
-  - [List available antivirals and their mechanisms] [insert citation].
+  - There is no information on any antiviral drugs that have been created.

 # Methods